OceanSprint/oceansprint.org/docs/activities.md

 Originally from Argentina, Karina is our percussionist, playing congas and cajon, along with a variety of other percussion instruments in our live gigs, including, cymbals, chimes and rain stick among others.
 Karina is a teacher of percussion and a serial collector of percussion instruments, she brings a great flavour to our folk music.

 ## Recommended

-### Sailing with catamaran - 50€

-Enjoy the ocean vibes and scenic views during a few hour catamaran excursion at sunset with drinks and tapas.

 ### The Morning Dip - free